iPhone 13: News, Leaks, Design, Release Date and More

 The release date for the new iPhone is anyone’s guess.
 Typically Apple would hold an iPhone launch event in September but COVID-19 has shaken things up.

+There’s also the global chip shortage to consider which could result in a slower rollout of units.
+Apple’s CFO recently confirmed in a quarterly earnings report that the company expected supply constraints to be even tighter in the September quarter, particularly for iPhones and iPads.

-In any case, you can expect iPhone 13 news to be ramping up towards an announcement in the back quarter of the year.
+So, while you can expect the iPhone 13 to be announced in the back quarter of the year, getting your hands on one will be another story.

 Keep an eye on this post because we’ll be updating it with more information about the iPhone 13 as it gets announced.